Lucaspec72/Phantasy-Star-Online-HD/README.md

-# NOTES ON CURRENT STATE OF THE TEXTURE PACK #
+# Notes on the current state Of the Texture Pack #

 Current version has textures for all of episode 1 and episode 2.